CARE-SM/CARE-SM-docs/docs/data_elements.md

 **Data visualization**

 The full date on which the patient's death, recorded in ISO 8601 formatted date.
 Also  the underlying medical condition that directly led to the patient’s death.
-Typically recorded using a standardized coding system such as ICD-10 or Orphanet.

 <p align="center">
     <a href="https://raw.githubusercontent.com/CARE-SM/CARE-Semantic-Model/main/images/obo/CARE-SM-obo-Deathdate.drawio.png" target="_blank">